jonathandavidmoore/kernel/README.md

 # kernel
-A Inetla Sponsored Kernel written buy Jonathan Moore
+A Intel Sponsored Kernel written by Jonathan Moore